helenelechene/Deep-learning-socratic-chatbot/README.md

 *- Socrate: Is it the first time you break your car ?*

 Thus, we add to find the subject as well as the verb.
 Thank to spaCy, we could identify easily the verbs.
-The subject was more difficult to identify, especially when there are two subjects in the sentence ex: *User : I broke my computer and my parents are mad*
+The subject was more difficult to identify, especially when there are two subjects in the sentence ex: *User : I broke my computer and my parents are mad*.
+We defined the subject as the first world before the verb (a -ing form and non past participle form is not considered as a verb here)

 Then, for both cases, the chatbot asks if it is the first time the patient encounters such a situation, or not.